Cool Hand Luke (novel): History

 Donn Pearce was arrested for burglary and served two years at Raiford State Prison in central Florida, from 1949 to 1951, working hard labor on a road gang.
 At night, he began writing about the incidents he witnessed or heard.
 He also began reading such books as Faulkner's Sanctuary.
 According to Pearce, about a third of Cool Hand Luke is his own story, a third is based on the stories he heard while doing time at Raiford, and another third is pure fiction.
-In 1959, after gaining freedom, Pearce broke a leg in a motorcycle accident and, with free time available, begin writing the novel, based on his prison notes and memories.
+In 1959, after gaining freedom, Pearce broke a leg in a motorcycle crash and, with free time available, began writing the novel, based on his prison notes and memories.
 After writing the first draft, he re-wrote it five times over a six-year period.
 He had trouble finding a publisher, until Fawcett Books finally agreed to publish the novel as a 'paperback original', paying Pearce $2,500.
 Scribners then published it as a hardback.